 What’s the catch to a P2P savings account?
 You are not protected by the FSCS (Financial Services Compensation Scheme), which means that your savings account doesn’t have the protection to prevent your entire savings from being lost.

 This is the worst-case scenario, and chances are, if you go with a reputable P2P lender, you are probably going to be okay.
-It is almost guaranteed because each lender has their form of protection should an unfortunate scenario unfold.
+It is almost guaranteed because each lender has its form of protection should an unfortunate scenario unfold.
 But it’s worth considering these risks.

 P2P does take some research to learn how to do it properly; check out the below video below if you’d like to learn more about it: